MrBlankness/PAI/README.md

-## Result on Readmission task on MIMIC-IV dataset
+## Results of Readmission task on MIMIC-IV dataset

 | Datasets         |               | MIMIC-IV      |               |
 |------------------|---------------|---------------|---------------|